pvdvreede/pagechanger.rb/README.md

 pagechanger can be used to search through text based files and make change to the text by adding, deleting, changing or a combination of all three.

-This is done using a config file to tell page-changer what to alter in what file type.
+This is done using a config file to tell pagechanger what to alter in what file type.
 So that the process can be rerun over multiple files, multiple times.

 #### Installation